 Iceland is a landscape photographer’s dream.
 The variety and beauty of the landscapes is astounding.
-In the following I present some of my images from my last visit.
-I am planning to return in winter in the future.
+In the following I present some of my images from my visits in 2012 and 2020.

-The first two images of the following were created on a hike where we were totally alone – which has become more rare in Iceland than one would like.
-Further east you encounter the eastern Fjords and may pay a visit to Hengifoss, a waterfall with beautiful rock formations.
+The first image of the following was created on a hike near Stafafell and shows typical rhyolith formations.
+Near the eastern Fjords you may pay a visit to Hengifoss, a waterfall with beautiful rock formations.
 Strútsfoss is nearby but hardly visited in comparison.

 Northern Iceland (Dettifoss, Mývatn Area, Goðafoss and more)